FredrikBakken/propertypartner/readme.md

-# Property Partner
+# Property Partner Transactions
-Scala (Apache Spark) application for helping with overall performance and to fill out the norwegian tax information related to the Property Partner investments.
+Scala (Apache Spark) application for helping with getting an overview of the performance and to fill out the norwegian tax information related to the property dividends and transactions.

 ## Library Versions
 - Scala: `v2.12.11`